Donovan Fields, Circuit St, Norwell, MA 02061, USA

 Owned By: Town of Norwell

-A 3.5-mile network of paved walking/cycling trails, sidewalks and boardwalks, the Norwell Pathway provides an alternative to crossing town via Route 123.
+The Norwell Pathway is a 3.5-mile network of paved walking/cycling trails, sidewalks and boardwalks.
+It provides an alternative to crossing the town of Norwell on foot or bicycle, and runs parallel to Route 123.
 Along the way, it connects Norwell High School, Woodworth Memorial Park, Norwell Middle School, Norwell Community Gardens, the Donovan-Wildcat Conservation Area, Miller Woods, Gaffield Park, Norwell Town Center, and the Norris Reservation.
-Stroller- and wheelchair-friendly.
+It is stroller- and wheelchair-friendly.

 Note: Boardwalk C — which begins at Osborn Fields and extends north toward the high school complex — is currently closed, due to safety concerns.
-(11/18/24)
+Repairs are planned, and are likely to be complete by July or August 2025.

 Features